Value for Money 70%

 Reberty is a place apart – and has become a haven for Brits

 Les Menuires is a resort of many suburbs, fanning out both uphill and downhill from the hub of lifts and pistes at La Croisette, and one is very different from the rest.

 It’s called Reberty and it’s the highest part of the resort, at 2000m.
 Built after La Croisette, it has a more self-consciously traditional style, and is home not only to the boutiquey Hotel Kaya, but a tightly-packed huddle of Brit-friendly chalets.

-Three British companies, Ski Famille, the Family Ski Company, and Powder n Shine have properties here – with breakfast, tea and dinner taken care of, and a decent restaurant on the doorstep for lunch.
-There’s a ski kindergarten for kids, three minutes walk away, across the nearest piste, and two of the three companies run their own English-speaking childcare.
+Several British companies, including Ski Famille and Powder n Shine have properties here – with breakfast, tea and dinner taken care of, and a decent restaurant on the doorstep for lunch.
+There’s a ski kindergarten for kids, three minutes walk away, across the nearest piste, and Ski Famille runs its own English-speaking childcare.
 In fact, it’s one of the most comfortable family cocoons we know – and the only reason to leave it is to click into your skis each morning, or to ride the free resort buses down to one of the pools.